-Perspective | The first debate was among TV’s lowest moments — and in desperate need of an on-off switch for Trump’s mic
+Perspective | The first debate was one of the worst moments in television history

 The hours leading up to the debate on Tuesday were a wash; you tried to get some work done and only ended up thinking gloomy thoughts about the night’s coming debate.
 You tried to do a few yoga stretches before dinner and ended up staring at the wall.
 You made dinner and ate most of it, and then wondered, barely five minutes into the debate, if you might barf it up.

-The president was given opportunities to denounce electoral chaos, racism and white supremacy and did not, choosing instead to tell members of the right-wing group Proud Boys to “stand back” and then adding for ominous flavor “but stand by,” making clear that he already doubts the election outcome, and once more imploring his followers to show up at polling places and appoint themselves as guardians of freedom.
+The president was given opportunities to denounce electoral chaos, racism and white supremacy and did not, choosing instead to tell members of the right-wing group Proud Boys to “stand back” and then adding for ominous flavor “and stand by,” making clear that he already doubts the election outcome, and once more imploring his followers to show up at polling places and appoint themselves as guardians of freedom.
 Biden let a lot of easy openings pass by — and how could he not?
-He was man doing battle against disproportionate indecency, with a moderator who never had a hope of controlling the debate.
+He was a man doing battle against disproportionate indecency, with a moderator who never had a hope of controlling the debate.

 And when it was over, you felt worse than you expected to feel.
 You weren’t alone.
 In the aftermath, the cable news folks tried to collect themselves into something intelligibly aghast.

 On MSNBC, Brian Williams paraphrased the writer Cormac McCarthy: “If that wasn’t a mess, it’ll do until the mess gets here.”
-His colleague Rachel Maddow seemed more stricken: “It feels like a choice between a type of civic, normal politics, where they do have rules . . . and what this incumbent is promising, which is a monstrous, unintelligible display of logorrhea.”
+His colleague Rachel Maddow seemed more stricken: “It feels like a choice between a type of civil, normal politics, where they do have rules . . . and what this incumbent is promising, which is a monstrous, unintelligible display of logorrhea.”
 On Fox News, GOP political consultant Karl Rove gleefully pointed out that Biden’s “tell” (that is, when he’s getting flustered) is the use of “man.”
 (As in “Will you shut up, man?”)
 On CNN, Anderson Cooper called Trump “obesely immoral. . . .
 There’s not a moral fiber in this man,” and former senator Rick Santorum (R-Pa.), there to cheer on the president, admitted that Trump “overplayed his hand tonight.”

 At some point, America had to go to bed.
 But how to sleep after seeing something so hideous, so wrong, so evident of how far we’ve fallen?
 One Advil PM would not do; even two might not be enough.
-Take three, then, but any more than that and what are you really thinking about yourself, and the future of society, and your willingness to see it through?
+But any more than that and what are you really thinking about yourself, and the future of society, and your willingness to see it through?

 Eyes closed anyhow, you kept seeing the backdrop behind Trump and Biden as they yelled over each other.
 It was one of those dumb set pieces TV loves to build, part of the Declaration of Independence, turned into wallpaper.
 Cropped as it was into the frame, it mostly read as fragmented jibberish.
 It was fitting decor, representing what the live televised debate has now become — an explosion of meaninglessness.